CartoDB/Windshaft-cartodb/docs/MapConfig-NamedMaps-extension.md

 ## 2.2 Limitations

-A `named` map will not allow to have `named` type layers inside their templates layergroup's layers definition.
+1. A Named Map will not allow to have `named` type layers inside their templates layergroup's layers definition.
+2. A `named` layer does not allow Named Maps form other accounts, it's only possible to use Named Maps from the very same user account.

 # History